MirrorNetworking/Mirror/doc/Articles/Guides/ClockSync.md

 # Clock Synchronization

 For many algorithms you need the clock to be synchronized between the client and the server.
-Mirror does that automatically for you.
+MirrorNG does that automatically for you.

 To get the current time use this code: